Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the

 A large amount of the content that’s shown on Sky’s channels is stored in the cloud and available to download to your Sky Q box.
 This includes box sets of many different shows as well as past one-off programmes that featured on Sky channels.

 The main downside is that Sky doesn’t have the rights to keep all TV programmes that are broadcast on its channels.
 So you still might end up missing certain shows that you weren’t able to record in time.

 Some shows that Sky is allowed to offer on-demand will also only be available for a temporary period.
 Therefore if you see something you’ve wanted to watch for a while, you might have to get in quick.

 The beauty of Sky Q’s excellent connectivity is that catch-up and streaming services are in healthy supply.

 If you don’t have a smart TV, a Sky Q box will turn your TV into one.
-All the main apps for watching online content — Netflix, Disney Plus, BBC iPlayer, Amazon Prime, All 4 and more — can be accessed from within the Sky Q interface.
+All of the following apps, plus many more, can be accessed within the Sky Q interface: